 Hoping that Lenin could further destabilize their foe, the Germans arranged for Lenin and other Russian revolutionaries living in exile in Europe to return to Russia.
 British Prime Minister Winston Churchill later summed up the move by the Germans: “They turned upon Russia the most grisly of weapons.
 They transported Lenin in a sealed truck like a plague bacillus.”

 When Lenin returned home to Russia in April 1917, the Russian Revolution was already beginning.
 Strikes over food shortages in March had forced the abdication of the inept Czar Nicholas II, ending centuries of imperial rule.

 Russia came under the command of a Provisional Government, which opposed violent social reform and continued Russian involvement in World War I.

 Lenin began plotting an overthrow of the Provisional Government.
 To Lenin, the provisional government was a “dictatorship of the bourgeoisie.”
 He advocated instead for direct rule by the workers and peasants in a “dictatorship of the proletariat.”

 By fall of 1917, Russians had become even more war weary.
-Peasants, workers, and soldiers demanded immediate change in what became known as the October Revolution.
+Peasants, workers and soldiers demanded immediate change in what became known as the October Revolution.